 These twin requirements are in many respects self-evident since any new arrangements should be capable of enduring while at the same time having the capacity to evolve to meet new challenges and new demands.
-Again we would draw attention to the European Community's experience where institutions have quite obviously demonstrated both their durability and their capacity to evolve.
-Par.
-33-39.
+Again we would draw attention to the European Community's experience where institutions have quite obviously demonstrated both their durability and their capacity to evolve, Paragraphs 33-39 in our analysis document.